The Fool as Advice

 What if I don't know what leap the card means?

 Then the card caught you mid-fog, and the fix is smaller than it sounds.
-List what you'd start tomorrow if fear weren't a factor — usually one item on that list is the leap, and you recognized it while writing it.
-Then test the read on situations that aren't yours: run a few practice readings with the Fool in the advice spot and watch how the meaning shifts with the question.
+List what you'd start tomorrow if fear weren't a factor.
+Usually one item on that list is the leap, and you knew it while writing it.
+Then test the read on stories that aren't yours: run a few practice readings with the Fool in the advice spot and watch how the meaning shifts with the question.